robertasdvarionas/Fishing-Tendencies-Lithuania/README.md

 Since there were no duplicates, I moved on forward.

-Time series chart will be one of the main charts in the dashboard that I will create in **Power-BI**, therefore, I chose the column of the beginning of the fishing activity - **zvejybos_pastangos_pradzia** - to be the main time series column.
+Time series will be one of the main charts in the dashboard that I will create in **Power-BI**, therefore, I chose the column of the beginning of the fishing activity - **zvejybos_pastangos_pradzia** - to be the main time series column.

 I ordered the column both in ascending and descending order to check for annomalies at the beginning and the end of the time series.